attachmentsme/js-hack/README.md

 * It's in Node.js using the Express framework.
 * User accounts are handled via [everyauth](https://github.com/bnoguchi/everyauth/)

-You can see it running here: https://attachments.me/hirehack/public/computer.html
+You can try it out here: https://attachments.me/hirehack/public/computer.html

 It's Open Source!
 -----------------